himanshup/yelpcamp/README.md

 npm install
 ```

-Create a .env file (or just export manually in the terminal) and add the following:
+Create a .env file (or just export manually in the terminal) in the root of the project and add the following:

 ```
 DATABASEURL='<url>'